banjo/utils/README.md

 -   :zap: - Import for node or browser
 -   :bookmark: - Own well-tested utilities or imported from large open source projects.

 The package is designed to be used as `devDependencies` and bundled into your dist.
-So basically only the used function will be imported in the production bundle.

 ## Install